learnk8s/learnk8s.io/src/terraformAks/content.md

 The graph is used to optimise creating infrastructure: resources that are independent are created in parallel instead of sequentially.

-The dependency graph for the load balancer above is simple.
+The dependency graph for the load balancer above is straightforward.

 ![Dependency graph for provisioning a load balancer](simple-graph.svg)